 Current standard of care does not reach high enough blood flow to resuscitate most patients.
 Neither does it buy enough time for more advanced treatment of the patient, such as heart-lung machine.
 Neurescue seeks to address this unmet need with next-generation medical technology.

 The NEURESCUE device

-We are a medical device manufacturer based in Denmark, developing cardiovascular devices to help emergency patients.
+Neurescue is developing cardiovascular devices to help emergency patients.
 We are passionate about using technology to enable life-saving procedures.
 Our first product, the NEURESCUE device, is the world’s most advanced aortic occlusion catheter with unprecedented safety features.
-It is the first computer-aided aortic occlusion catheter, with intelligent safety feedback and pressure-limited filling.
-The procedure redirects blood flow to the central circulation.
-It is also known as Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA).
-A balloon is advanced into the descending aorta through the femoral artery and temporarily inflated, thereby redirecting blood flow to the central circulation.
-Our future goal is to enable the clinical utility of further intelligent procedures.
+It is the first computer-aided aortic occlusion catheter with pressure-controlled inflation and position feedback.
+Aortic occlusion is also known as Resuscitative Endovascular Balloon Occlusion of Aorta (REBOA).
+A balloon is advanced into the descending aorta through the femoral artery and temporarily inflated, thereby redirecting blood flow to the heart and the brain.
+Our future goal is to enable the clinical utility of further life-saving procedures.

 Protecting The Brain

 The brain is subject to decreased blood flow during a cardiac arrest, preventing time for advanced definitive treatments and leading to brain damage.
 Aortic occlusion during cardiac arrest increases the cerebral perfusion pressure with 200% as compared to standard treatment in the pig model.

 Nine studies of aortic occlusion in models of cardiac arrest have shown substantial increases in both coronary artery flow and coronary perfusion pressure.
 Coronary perfusion pressure is principal in achieving survival return of spontaneous circulation (ROSC).
 The higher the CPP, the higher the likelihood of achieving ROSC.